Download the proper .zip file from the

 there are some functions that will only work if the assembly is registered with unrestricted permissions.

-Properties and unblock:
+file and choose Properties and unblock:

 Also, make sure you are using the SQL Server Management Studio version which corresponds to your Analysis Services version.
 For example, if you're using Analysis Services 2012, make sure to use SSMS 2012 to create the assembly.
 If you use SSMS2008 to create